· · AI

 Where the content lives and how to lift it there

+The bit I like about getting this layout right the first time is that it stays right for years.
 If you have not yet sorted out where files live for AI at all, the SharePoint and OneDrive choices upstream of this, do that first.
 The CLAUDE.md layer assumes the file layout is settled.

 The folder pattern is small.
 One CLAUDE.md at the document library root.
 A REFERENCE/ directory beside it for shared skills, glossaries, and reusable assets.
 Per-team subfolders, each with their own narrower CLAUDE.md that pulls in root content via @-import.
+Keep the layout proper boring.
+Boring is the goal here, not a failure of imagination.

 SharePoint document library